jtod/Sigma16/app/doc/src/userguide.md

 relocate hex4                   add relocation to word at address external name                   insert value of external name

-# Linker

-(The linker is not fully implemented in this version of the application; it's on the way.)

 ## Programs, modules, and files